The ARIS Toolkit

 2. A checklist for reviewing BI statements

-4. And a new BI project evaluation rubric
+4. And our BI project evaluation rubric

 A brief history of the BI Wizard